 On Oct.
-13, 2020, the AMA hosted the second webinar in the "COVID-19 vaccine development: What physicians need to know" series.
+13, 2020, the AMA hosted the second webinar in the "COVID-19: What physicians need to know" series.

 About the event

-This vital webinar series addresses the science, evidence and process of vaccine development, regulatory review and what physicians need to know.
-Hosted by AMA physician leaders, each installment aims to gain fact-based insights from the nation’s highest-ranking subject matter experts working to protect the health of the public.
+Hosted by AMA physician leaders, each installment of this webinar series aims to gain fact-based insights from the nation’s highest-ranking subject matter experts working to protect the health of the public, particularly during the COVID-19 pandemic.

 The second episode provided a comprehensive overview of the CDC’s role in vaccine review and immunization programs.